 - SAP Consultants ALL K Levels

-Like any demanding profession, there are a number of areas where you will need to work constantly to achieve the skill level required to excel in SAP Consulting:
+Like any demanding profession, as a SAP Specialist, there are a number of areas where you will need to work constantly to achieve the skill level required to excel in SAP Consulting:

 SAP Consultant Skills Graph

 You Should Use the Below List to Set Goals for Being a Top Performing SAP Consultant

 - Learn to be a superb communicator.

 Written, Oral, Emotional.

 Put yourself out there.